 Furthermore, if you’re looking for the best AMI Montessori school in North Cedar Park, you should know that Sapientia Montessori School and Cedar Park Montessori School are among the very few that offer an advanced and fully recognized Montessori Program for Elementary education.
 This program holds great congruence with educationally advanced, or gifted and talented children, who wish to pursue even higher levels learning through the Montessori Curriculum.

 If you’ve been on the lookout for an AMI Montessori accredited school in the North Austin, TX area, look no further.
-The best AMI Montessori school in North Austin, Texas is right here.
+The best AMI Montessori school in Central Texas is right here.
 Just contact us to learn more about all the wonderful educational opportunities we can provide your children.